hundeo:

 american eskimo dog

-The Eskimo dog is another representative of the breeds used as sled dogs.
-In their homeland among the Inuit, however, they were also used for other work such as hunting and guarding.
-They are very rare in this country and hard to get, so they are correspondingly expensive.
-It must be said that due to their adaptation to arctic areas and their urge to work and move, they are also not suitable as a residential or simple family dog.
+The Eskimo dog is another of the breeds used as sled dogs.
+In their native land, the Inuit, they were also used for other tasks such as hunting and guarding.
+They are very rare in this country and hard to get, so they are expensive.
+It must be said that due to their adaptation to arctic areas and their need to work and move, they are not suitable as a domestic or simple family dog.

 4. Saluki